 Every age acquires a label of some kind, a word or phrase designed to capture the essence of the times.
 We have seen “the post-industrial society” and the “information age,” the one indicating what we have left behind, the other where we have arrived.
-Yet neither of these business descriptors truly captures the irrational emotional state that now permeates, and so powerfully disturbs, the troubled Western World.
+Yet neither of these economic descriptors truly captures the irrational emotional state that now permeates, and so powerfully disturbs, the troubled Western World.

 We in the West should seriously consider labelling our present era the “neo-Baroque.”
 In their landmark work, Theory of Literature, Weller and Warren claim that the Baroque period was in love with paradox, the oxymoron (e.g. deafening silence), and catachresis (deliberate wrong use of words), and not just in the sphere of literature, which is, after all, philosophy for its time, but at large in society as well.
 Today, we see the same tastes running amok in all Western societies.

 We absolutely adore paradox.
 Think about the immense popularity of Einstein-inspired time-travel paradoxes, the endless number of writers and scientists connecting the uncertainty principle of quantum mechanics to virtually everything.
 Consider the astrophysicist’s black holes and multiple alternate universes.
 Paradoxes in mystical writings are de rigueur since readers see a mind-bending contradiction as proof that the work is “deep.”
 All an author has to do is throw in a few ridiculous paradoxes and they have become profound.

 The oxymoron is just as popular.
 We have “unbiased opinions,” are urged to “act naturally,” and often say “same difference.”
 The notion of “sustainable energy” would be a better example.
 How can something be sustainable when it is so expensive no one can afford to use it?
 Yet the immensely popular phrase stands unquestioned.